-2. Take the two wrenches from the CNC router table and carefully loosen the collet from the CNC router spindle - mind your knuckles.
+2. Take the two wrenches from the CNC router table and carefully loosen the collet from the spindle - mind your knuckles.

-3. First remove CNC bit then collet, and put the old end mill at the toolbox before replacing these items.
+3. First remove bit from collet, and put the old end mill at the toolbox before replacing these items.